 3. Embrace humor in the situation.

-Although a user may not want a comedic error message when their credit card number isn’t correct, there are some situations where it might be nice to be funny.
+Although a user may not want funny error messages when their credit card number isn’t correct, there are some situations where it might be nice to be humorous.

-Piccsy uses unique and humorous illustration, coupled with a humble message when the website gives an error.
+Piccsy uses unique and humorous illustration, coupled with a humble message when it gives a website error message.

 Hey there…enjoying this blog post?

 Subscribe to get more free articles delivered to your inbox!

 Doing some heavy lifting for your user is usually the best way to ensure a great experience.
 You can have all the best error messages in the world, but if the user has to stop and think for a while to correct an error…it defeats the purpose.

 Help your audience get through a task efficiently and effectively.
 If it’s difficult, the only thing a user will remember is how long it took to figure out what was incorrect.